tiagogmfreire/flow_chabot/README.md

 ## Todos/Improvements

-- api
+api
 - add an uvicorn entrypoint for production environment
 - add automated tests
 - add caching the Flow token
 - Replace requests with httpx
 - Use more async methods
-  - troubleshoot installing torch on a Mac OS 15 with Intel CPU -frontend
+- troubleshoot installing torch on a Mac OS 15 with Intel CPU

+frontend
+- refactor file upload notification to not use alert
 - add automated tests
 - scroll the messages automatically
 - improve the UI